 Over-the-counter non-steroidal anti-inflammatory medications can help ease symptoms when they present.
 These medications can relieve inflammation and pain, whereas acetaminophen (Tylenol) only reduces pain.

 However, there are health risks, so make sure to discuss their safety with your doctor.

 - Ibuprofen (Advil, Motrin)

 The Remedies Are Not Working

-Recognize when at the house remedies are not reducing your symptoms.
-When the treatments aren’t helping, it could be time to see a doctor, chiropractor or spine specialist.
+Recognize when the house remedies are not reducing your symptoms.
+When the treatments aren’t helping, it could be time to see a doctor, chiropractor, or spine specialist.

 Now there are sciatica symptoms that warrant immediate medical attention.
 In these rare cases, holding off medical care could cause permanent nerve damage.